pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

     // 6 - Make sure we are not outside the camera bounds var dist = (transform.position - Camera.main.transform.position).z;

-    var leftBorder = Camera.main.ViewportToWorldPoint(new Vector3(0, 0, dist)).x;
+    var leftBorder = Camera.main.ViewportToWorldPoint(
+      new Vector3(0, 0, dist)
+    ).x;

-    var rightBorder = Camera.main.ViewportToWorldPoint(new Vector3(1, 0, dist)).x;
+    var rightBorder = Camera.main.ViewportToWorldPoint(
+      new Vector3(1, 0, dist)
+    ).x;

-    var topBorder = Camera.main.ViewportToWorldPoint(new Vector3(0, 0, dist)).y;
+    var topBorder = Camera.main.ViewportToWorldPoint(
+      new Vector3(0, 0, dist)
+    ).y;

-    var bottomBorder = Camera.main.ViewportToWorldPoint(new Vector3(0, 1, dist)).y;
+    var bottomBorder = Camera.main.ViewportToWorldPoint(
+      new Vector3(0, 1, dist)
+    ).y;

     transform.position = new Vector3(
       Mathf.Clamp(transform.position.x, leftBorder, rightBorder),
       Mathf.Clamp(transform.position.y, topBorder, bottomBorder),
       transform.position.z
     );

-    // ...
+    // End of the update method
   }
 ```

+Nothing complicated, just verbose.

-It is not complicated, just verbose: we get the camera edges and we make sure the player position (**the center of the sprite**) is in the borders.
+We get the camera edges and we make sure the player position (_the center of the sprite_) is inside the area borders.

+Tweak the code to better understand what is happening.

 # Next step

+We have a scrolling shooter!

-We now have a scrolling shooter!
-The code is for right to left scrolling only as I didn't want to have too big scripts but you should be able to enhance that in few more lines.
+We have just learned how to add a scrolling mechanism to our game, as well as a parallax effect for the background layers.
+However, the current code only works for right to left scrolling.
+But with your new knowledge, you should be able to enhance it and make it work for all scrolling directions.

-The game really need some tweaks to be playable:
+Still, _the game really needs some tweaks to be playable_.
+For example:

-- Reducing sprite sizes
+- Reducing the sprite sizes.
-- Adjusting speeds
+- Adjusting the speeds.
-- More enemies

-You can have fun doing that, or wait to read what Matthieu has written about it for you in few steps.

-So we have a level, enemies that can move (try to change their direction in y to get new patterns).

-We will some fun stuff now, first particles then sounds!
+- Adding more enemies.
+- _Making it fun_.

+We will address these points in our upcoming chapter about gameplay tweaking (not released yet, unfortunately).
+For the moment, you can experiment. ;)

+In the next chapter, we will focus our attention on how to make the game a bit more... _flashy_.
+With particles!

 [camera_use]: ./-img/camera_use.png